aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 ## Implementation

-This implementation guide shows step-by-step instructions of the architecture shown above.
+This section provides implementation guidance for the architecture shown above.
 You need to have AWS CLI installed on your workstation.

 ### 1. Create an IoT Policy

-This IoT policy will be attached to every device provisioned by certificate vending machine.
+You can assign one generic template to each device provisioned by certificate vending machine.
+This policy can contain policy variable to act as dynamic.
 Following reference policy can be used as an example to restrict each device to its own topic.

 Save following file as `iot-policy.json`.